 Mahimahi on line.LAUNCH GALLERY

-Mahimahi is actually the Hawaiian common name for dolphinfish (no relation to dolphin the mammal).
+Mahimahi is the Hawaiian common name for dolphinfish (no relation to dolphin the mammal).
 Dolphinfish is also known as dorado.
 Although most people associate mahimahi with Hawaii, this colorful fish is abundant in tropical and subtropical oceans and supports important commercial, artisanal, and recreational fisheries around the world.
+Mahimahi is also found along the Atlantic coast of the United States.

-In the Pacific, U.S. commercial fishermen harvest mahimahi in troll and handline fisheries; mahimahi is also harvested as non-target catch in longline fisheries for tuna and swordfish.
+In the Pacific, U.S. commercial fishermen harvest mahimahi in troll and handline fisheries, and mahimahi are also harvested incidentally in longline fisheries for tuna and swordfish.
 The Pacific and Western Pacific Fishery Management Councils manage these fisheries.
-No domestic regulations currently apply to mahimahi specifically – their biology makes them resilient to fishing pressure, and catch trends indicate that regulations limiting catch or fishing effort are not necessary.
+No domestic regulations currently apply to mahimahi specifically.
+Their biology makes them resilient to fishing pressure, and catch trends indicate that regulations limiting catch or fishing effort are not necessary.
 However, several regulations are in place to reduce the impact of these fishing gears on other species, and the fisheries are monitored through logbooks, observer coverage (longline fishery), port sampling, and landing receipts.

 Mahimahi is a highly migratory species – they travel across international boundaries and are harvested in other nations’ fisheries.
 To fully understand and manage impacts to the resource across its range, the United States is a member of international regional fisheries management organizations, which include other nations that also fish for mahimahi.
 While no specific international measures are in place for mahimahi, conservation measures are in place that apply to non-target catch in tuna fisheries (such as mahimahi).